-I did this as an out and back up to the scenic overlook.
-For a Monday, the trail was very crowded.
-The temperature was 55 degrees when I started and 63 when I finished.
-5.0 miles in 2 hours and 25 minutes with 1,540 feet of AEG.
+I went out Lost Dog and came back on the Old Jeep Trail and Ringtail.
+It was 56 degrees when I started at 1:00 and the same temperature when I finished.
+A really nice day.
+5.2 miles in 2 hours and 5 minutes with 540 feet of AEG.

 WARNING!
 Hiking and outdoor related sports can be dangerous.
 Be responsible and prepare for the trip.
 Study the area you are entering and plan accordingly.
 Dress for the current and unexpected weather changes.
 Take plenty of water.
 Never go alone.
 Make an itinerary with your plan(s), route(s), destination(s) and expected return time.
 Give your itinerary to trusted family and/or friends.